dotnet/winforms/Documentation/winforms-designer.md

 1. Erase the existing Form files in both projects.

+#### Inserting a new Form or a new UserControl

-#### The following steps you always repeat, when you need to insert a new Form or a new UserControl
+Always repeat the following steps when inserting a new Form or a new UserControl:

 1. In the Classing Framework project, open the project's context menu, and click *Add New Item*.